remysedlak/audio-hub/README.md

 I have not found any valid, up to date, WORKING, spectrogram libraries or key finders.
 I believe that I can manipulate the FFT and Zero Crossing Rate of the audioBuffer in order find real-time and post-time scales of songs.
 Shazam doesn't seem to offer public use of it's API, so I could try to build my own song detector.
 I also figure I need to check out Spotify's API, since it has a lot of features.

+## I want to come back to this project after i have put more of a working key detection system.
+Currently researching how I can build an interactive spectorgram, since I don't see any inspo/existing models online.